Scalable Multi Agent Diffusion Policies for Coverage Control: Decentralized Coverage Amidst Occlusions

 The coverage cost is measured by accumulating the distance between the closest agent and a given point $\bfv$ in the environment, weighted by the IDF at that point,

 Computing the integral in~\eqref{eq:coverage_cost} is impractical due to the minimum that needs to be found for each point.
-Instead, we use Voronoi tessellation, which decomposes the environments into cells~$V_i$ with an assigned robot~$i$ each, such that the robot~$i$ is closest to any point in its corresponding cell~$V_i$.
+Instead, we use Voronoi tessellation, which decomposes the environment into cells~$V_i$, each assigned to a robot~$i$, such that the robot~$i$ is closest to any point in its corresponding cell~$V_i$.
 The positions of the robots induce the Voronoi tessellation $\calT := \{V_i\}_{1:N}$ of $\calX$ and the cells emerge from,